Why Pharmaceutical Manufacturing Equipment Needs Sanitary Guidelines

 But even with all this regulation and guidance, in terms of sanitation in pharmaceutical industries, pharmaceutical companies are, in the end, on their own.
 Given the kind of processes being used and the nature of the product and its ingredients, what specific hygiene requirements must be met, and how can the choice of pharmaceutical processing equipment used in each environment help in meeting them?

-For example, the presence of “niches” where pathogens and other contaminants can hide and multiply, and how easily and well a piece of equipment can be cleaned, will grow in importance from one environment to the next.
+For example, the presence of “niches” where a variety of pathogens and other contaminants can hide and multiply, and how easily and well a piece of equipment can be cleaned, will grow in importance from one environment to the next.
 The factors affecting these variables can change depending on the product and its processing needs.
 This formula is not one size fits all.
-The bottom line is that just following Good Manufacturing Practices and FDA requirements might not be enough to make the right equipment choice.
+You’ll find that the bottom line is that just following Good Manufacturing Practices and FDA requirements set by the experts might not be enough to make the right equipment choice.

 Getting an assist from the engineers